Kenwood High School (Maryland)

 Kenwood High School is a Baltimore County public high school located in Essex, Maryland, United States.

 About the School

 Kenwood has been educating students since 1931.
 The school was originally housed at 6700 Kenwood Avenue, Baltimore, MD 21237, which is now Golden Ring Middle School.
 The school was relocated to a larger building at 501 Stemmers Run Road, which is less than a mile away from Eastern Technical High School.
 The school borders the school districts of Overlea High School, Perry Hall High School, Chesapeake High School, and Dundalk High School.
+The design of the building is unusual, as the front of the school faces the schoolyard, unlike a majority that are in urban areas.

 Academics

 Kenwood High school received a 39.6 out of a possible 90 points (43%) on the 2018-2019 Maryland State Department of Education Report Card and received a 2 out of 5 star rating, ranking in the 19th percentile among all Maryland schools.

 Students

-The 2019–2020 enrollment at Kenwood High School was 1649 students.
+The 2022–2023 enrollment at Kenwood High School was 1,908 students.

+In October 2025, 16-year old black student Taki Allen was detained and handcuffed by armed police after an AI-driven security system, Omnilert, mistook his crumpled bag of Doritos for a gun.

 Demographics

-For the 2016–17 school year, Kenwood had 1,619 students.
-The enrollment was 47% White, 39% Black, 7% Hispanic, 4% two or more races, 2% Asian, and less than 1% Pacific Islander and Native American.
+For the 2023–24 school year, Kenwood had 1,908 students.
+The enrollment was 45.9% Black, 30.6% White, 14.9% Hispanic, 5.9% two or more races, 2% Asian, and less than 1% Pacific Islander and Native American.